WHEN TO COME

 Wildlife and Game Viewing

 It is highly recommended to invest in a good pair of binoculars.
-The Nikon Monarch 10 x 42 is great value.
-We will be spending many hours each day watching and photographing Botswana’s wildlife.
+The Nikon Monarch 10 x 42 is a great, reasonably priced pair of binoculars.
+We will be spending many hours each day observing and photographing Botswana’s wildlife.

 We like to get up early and start the morning pre dawn to experience silhouettes and back lit scenarios from a photography perspective and it is also the time that the predators are most active.
 Evening sunsets are great opportunities for light and landscapes as well as predator behavior.